equinor/semeio/README.md

 ## Usage

-Once installed semeio will automatically register its workflows and forward model jobs with [ERT](https://github.com/equinor/ert).
+Once installed semeio will automatically register its workflows and forward models with [ERT](https://github.com/equinor/ert).
 Through the plugin hooks it will also add its own documentation to the [ERT](https://github.com/equinor/ert) documentation.
-See the [ERT](https://github.com/equinor/ert) documentation for examples on how to run workflows and forward model jobs, and build the [ERT](https://github.com/equinor/ert) documentation to get documentation for the workflows and forward model jobs.
+See the [ERT](https://github.com/equinor/ert) documentation for examples on how to run workflows and forward models, and build the [ERT](https://github.com/equinor/ert) documentation to get documentation for the workflows and forward models.

 ## Run tests
 [tox](https://tox.readthedocs.io/en/latest/) is used as the test facilitator,